saimanojpd/HPC_Trace/README.md

 Intel PCM, PAPI and so on.
 In addition, we provide sample HPC traces of malware and side-channel attacks (will be added in near future).

 The HPC traces of malware collected on Intel core using Perf tool.
-This dataset (and its previous version) is used for malware detection in various works.
-DAC'17: Analyzing Hardware Based Malware Detectors DATE'19: Lightweight Node-level Malware Detection and Network-level Malware Confinement in IoT Networks

-For more details please refer to DATE'19, DAC'17 papers from https://ece.gmu.edu/~hhomayou/publications.html
+For more details please on how to use the HPC data, please refer methodology in our previous papers from https://ece.gmu.edu/~hhomayou/publications.html